Mission Santa Cruz de San Sabá: Background

 In 1716, Spanish officials authorized the settlement of the border province Spanish Texas, in the hopes of checking the influence of French missionaries and traders in neighboring Louisiana.
 Over the next several years, missionaries established a series of Spanish missions in Texas, ministering primarily to the Hasinai and Coahuiltecan tribes.
 By 1731, many of the missions were relocated to the San Antonio River, and the number of soldiers in Texas was cut to 144.

 Spanish economic policies were designed to discourage its colonists from trading with other nations.
 All goods meant for Texas were supposed to be shipped to Veracruz and brought overland to San Antonio.
 The costs and difficulty of transportation made goods very expensive, making it difficult for settlers or missionaries to afford items that could be traded with, or offered as a gift to, the native tribes.

 Native tribes were able to trade freely, and some accumulated French guns, while others traded or stole Spanish horses.
 Tribes without access to either resource were left at a disadvantage.
 The Lipan Apache, who had been seasonal farmers, were soon pressed by the Comanche, who had horses, and the Wichita, who had guns.
 The Apaches were bitter enemies of the Hasinai tribes of East Texas and had transferred their enmity to the Spanish as friends of those tribes.
 Over the next several decades, the Apache frequently raided Spanish settlements.

 The Apache also raided other tribes, including the Deadose and Tonkawa.
 In the 1740s, these weaker tribes requested missions along the San Gabriel River in the hopes that the Spanish could protect them from attack.
 Mission San Francisco Xavier was established at the confluence of the San Gabriel River and Bushy Creek in January 1746 to serve the Deadose, Mayeye, and Coco Indians.
 In 1748 alone, the Apaches raided the mission four times, killing three soldiers and four of the Indian residents.
 Many of the resident Indians fled the mission due to the threat of attacks.
-This did not deter the missionaries, who founded two more missions, San Ildefonso and Nuestra Señora de la Candelaria, in the area the following year.
+This did not deter the missionaries, who founded two more missions, San Ildefonso (mission) and Nuestra Señora de la Candelaria (mission), in the area the following year.
 Within six months, all of the potential converts at San Ildefonso had left.
 By 1755, the missions were transferred to a new location on the San Marcos River.